PufferFinance/website-docs/docs/overview.md

 ### Guiding Principles
 The Puffer Protocol functions as a platform to increase the profitability of at-home nodes operating as Ethereum validators and web3 infrastructure providers, helping to cement a pocket of decentralization within the wider validator set.
 This is achieved through three core guiding principles:

-1. *increase capital efficiency*:
+1. *Increase capital efficiency*:
 > By reducing the amount of ETH required to operate a node, Puffer allows for far greater node participation and diversity than the status quo.
 However, [care must be taken](../background/slash.md#liquid-staking-protocol-considerations) to protect both nodes and stakers.
 Puffer's [Secure-Signer](../tech/securesigner.md) and [Guardians](#guardians) allow the bond requirement to be reduced to just 2 ETH by mitigating the risk of slashing and inactivity penalties.
 In the future, Puffer's [Fractal DVT](#dvt-in-puffer) massively decreases the barrier as hundreds of nodes can split the bond requirement.

-2. *increase economic opportunities*:
+2. *Increase economic opportunities*:
 > To truly incentivize people to run nodes from home, increasing node operator profit margins is essential.
 Decentralized liquid staking protocols that fail to do so will need help attracting nodes, as they are economically better off staking their ETH on centralized platforms at the expense of Ethereum's security.
 In the Puffer Protocol, nodes can increase their profit margins by restaking to operate unique web3 infrastructure and services.

-3. *increase hardware efficiency*:
+3. *Increase hardware efficiency*:
 > Validators must pay an upfront hardware cost and ongoing electricity and internet costs that hurt their overall profitability.
 Additionally, validator hardware must be better utilized as the main duty of signing attestation messages is only required once per epoch (every 6.4 minutes).
 Restaking increases the hardware efficiency as the latent compute power can generate additional revenue streams to get a better ROI on their hardware.
 TEE-compatible hardware comes at comparable costs to the hardware typically recommended for Ethereum validators.
 Puffer nodes using TEEs benefit from slash protection to reduce risk and unlock unique restaking services, maximizing their ROI on the fixed hardware costs.

 <!-- ![pufferarch](img/arch.png) -->